The most common newborn sleep questions

 One of the most common comments from parents of a newborn baby is “my baby won’t sleep”.
 Often it isn’t that your baby won’t sleep, more than they prefer sleeping during the day than the night and they enjoy sleeping on a parent’s chest or being held.
-This article explores some of the most common sleep related questions from parents of a newborn baby.
+This article explores some of the most common newborn sleep questions that new parents have.

 How much will my newborn sleep?